joshkaura32/AI-Ortho-Task-01Health/README.md

 ## 6. How we score

-We read your writeup and run a frozen harness over your `plans/` (same metric definitions as your `starter/` scorer), loading them into our 3D viewer next to the human designers' plans.
+We read your writeup and score your `plans/` with the same metrics as your `starter/` scorer, loading them into our 3D viewer next to the human designers' plans.

 | Dimension | Weight |
 |---|---|